Warning: Content may not be Suitable for Young Children.

 The goal of the device was not to puncture the flesh, which could lead to fatal bleeding.
 Instead, the device was meant to stretch the anus as much as possible.
 The more it stretched and ripped the skin, the more it destroyed the sensitive nerve endings and produced searing agony for the victim.

-Pear of Anguish usage
+The Truth about the Pear of Anguish

-The Pair of Anguish was a grotesque and sinister tool used to torment women in the middle ages.
-However, scholars have argued if this device was actually used in the form of torture or not.
+The Pear of Anguish was a grotesque and sinister tool used to torment women in the Middle Ages.
+However, scholars have argued whether this device was actually used in the form of torture or not.

 But, the device found in torture museums throughout Europe, invariably crafted with an artistic flourish, proves that their purpose was to torment.

 Also, check out two more INFAMOUS Medieval Torture Devices- “The Wooden Horse Torture – Most Horrific Torture Method” and “CRUELTY UNVEILED: THE DARK LEGACY OF THE BRAZEN BULL TORTURE“.